-The idea that there are possible products out there for farmers, which don’t kill a myriad other species as well as the intended “pest” - and yet the struggle for commercial viability deters such products from coming to market!
+The idea that there are possible products out there for farmers, which don’t kill a myriad other species as well as the intended “pest” - and yet the struggle for commercial viability deters such products from coming to market - is very disappointing indeed.

 He states that the UK took a lead in the EU, by adapting for the biopesticides industry, reducing regulatory fees for producers of bio-controls, and up-skilling the regulatory department.